upsidedownlabs/NPG-Lite-ArmBand-Software/README.md

 - All scripts are safe to re-run: Python install and venv creation are skipped if already done, and `pip install -r requirements.txt` only installs what's missing or outdated.
-- Everything installs into a local `venv/` folder inside the project — nothing goes system-wide except Python itself (if it was missing).
+- Everything installs into a local `venv/` folder inside the project- nothing goes system-wide except Python itself (if it was missing).
 - The board can only hold **one** connection at a time.
 Close option 3 before starting option 4, and vice versa.